Chapter VI: Student Code of Conduct

 20. Restorative Justice Facilitator: The Restorative Justice Facilitator plans Restorative Justice Conferences by contacting the student respondent(s), involved/impacted parties, complainant(s), and/or UNCSA community members affected by the case then scheduling the date, time, and place of the Restorative Justice Conference.
 During the Restorative Justice Conference, the Restorative Justice Facilitator will assist all in attendance as they attempt to repair harm and develop appropriate outcomes for the student respondent(s).
 In addition, Restorative Justice Officers may hear Cases involving alleged infractions of Student Conduct Policies.

 21. Student Conduct Advisor: The individual available to explain the student conduct process to the Respondent or Complainant and answer any questions the Respondent or Complainant may have about the UNCSA Student Conduct processes as they are presented in the Student Handbooks.
 A member of the UNCSA community who has been trained in understanding the UNCSA Student Conduct processes as they are presented in the Student Handbooks serves in this capacity.
 The Student Conduct Advisor shall not act as the Respondent’s nor the Complainant's Attorney or Non-Attorney Advocate.
 The Student Conduct Advisor is required to report violations to the Policy on Prohibited Harassment, Including Sexual Misconduct, and Discrimination.
-See the Associate Director for Student Conduct to receive a list of Student Conduct Advisors.
+See the Director for Student Conduct to receive a list of Student Conduct Advisors.

 22. University: The University of North Carolina School of the Arts (UNCSA).